breakAIDev/2026-02-jupiter-lend/README.md

 ### Phantom Debt Creation

-It is possible for user to create a phantom debt position (near min debt bounds) where the debt is not counted in the tick, but it exists on position.
-As the tick acknowledges this debt during position interaction, there is no effect on it working on the protocol.
+It is possible for user to create a dust phantom debt position where the debt is not counted in the tick, but exists on position.
+But as tick acknowledges this debt during position interaction, so there is no effect on the working on the protocol.

 # Overview